 A .mp3 file is a severely compressed file that allows for easy sharing.
-It is also known as a “lossy” format because of the extensive (and irreversible) compression applied to the track.
+It is also known as a “lossy” format because of the extensive (and irreversible) compression applied to the file.

-Waveform Audio File Format is an audio file format standard for storing audio.
+Waveform Audio File Format (pronounced “wave”) is an audio file format standard for storing audio.
 A WAV file is a lossless audio format that does not compress the original audio.
 It is one of the highest quality file formats available.

 Track-outs are the individual tracks for each element in the instrumentation project.
 They are typically “tracked out” on their own separate tracks.
 This allows the mix engineer greater freedom to fine-tune each individual element in the final mix to properly fit within the record.

 Words to know as an engineer.

 This is the process of recording individual sources.
-Usually songs are recorded one track at a time, however bigger bands may record multiple tracks together – thus the name.
+Usually songs are recorded one track at a time, however bigger bands may record multiple tracks at once – thus the name.

 This is the number of samples per second (or per other unit) taken from a continuous signal.
 A higher sample rate typically allows for a higher quality recording.
 Typical sample rates: